 Some updos are great for casual settings and every day, and then there are those reserved for special occasions.
 The glamorous updo is a look that is designed to make you feel incredible and look like a princess.
 The exact style depends on your preference, hair texture, and length, but an updo should appear neat and polished.
 Limit the hair accessories and keep the hair away from the face for a sophisticated finish.
 This is the perfect look for formal occasions, including your wedding day.

 Long hair is the best for updos because you are spoiled for choice.
 You can style it to the side for an interesting update on the updo.
 This can be incredibly flattering, as it has the same effect as a side parting, helping soften your features.
 It can also add depth to your appearance.
 The side braid often has a relaxed and romantic appearance, making it slightly less formal than some classic updos.
 This gives you versatility with how you wear it, including opting for long, loose braids and leaving strands of hair loose to fall around the face and frame it.

 An updo hairstyle is a look that pulls the hair up and away from the face.
 This style has many variations, letting you adapt it to suit your hair length, texture, and preference.
 Buns and ponytails are some of the most popular and effortless updos, but you can also experiment with detailed braided hairstyles.

 How do I style my hair updo?

-When deciding on the perfect updo for your hair, you need to consider several things; your hair length, texture, and skill level.
+When deciding on the perfect updo for your hair, you need to consider your hair length, texture, and skill level.
 Often the simplest looks are the most versatile, lending themselves well to hair or all lengths.
-Messy and deliberately undone hairstyles are great for achieving a soft and romantic finish and work well with most hair lengths and textures.
+Messy and deliberately undone hairstyles are great for achieving a soft, romantic finish and work well with most hair lengths and textures.
 Alternatively, you can opt for a sleek, high ponytail or a tight bun for a polished appearance that is ideal for the workplace.

 SUBSCRIBE TO OUR NEWSLETTER